 Both words are often used in business advertising and it can be hard to get through a week without hearing or seeing them somewhere.

-The bottom line is the two terms mean entirely different things and cannot be used interchangeably.
+The bottom line is the two terms mean entirely different things and should not be used interchangeably.
 If you are buying from a business and wish to support their environmental commitments, it’s important to be clear on what they’re trying to accomplish.

-Carbon Neutral – producing the same or more greenhouse gas emissions and then offsetting those emissions through investment in global carbon reduction projects such as rainforest restoration.
+Carbon Neutral – producing the same or more greenhouse gas emissions and then offsetting those emissions through investment in global carbon avoidance or reduction projects such as renewables or forest restoration.

 Net-Zero – avoid and reduce GHG production and offset the remaining emissions through investment in global carbon reduction projects